grnet/synnefo/docs/compute-api-guide.rst

 This operation assigns the VM to a different project.
 Each resource is assigned to a project.
-A Synnefo project is a set of resource limits e.g., maximum number of CPU cores per user, maximum ammount of RAM, etc.
+A Synnefo project is a set of resource limits e.g., maximum number of CPU cores per user, maximum amount of RAM, etc.

 Although its resource is assigned exactly one project, a user may be a member of more, so that different resources are registered to different projects.